waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Tile & Object Mechanics
 - **BOOKSHELF**: An impassable object.
-- **BUOY**: An object found in water.
-Appears to be impassable, functioning like a WALL tile within a WATER area.
+- **BUOY**: An impassable object found in water, functions as a WALL tile within a WATER area.
 - **CAVE**: A traversable warp tile that functions as an entrance to a cave.
 - **COUNTER**: Impassable terrain, usually a barrier in front of an NPC.
 To interact with NPCs behind counters, face the counter tile directly in front of them and press A.
 - **CUT_TREE**: An impassable tree that likely requires the HM move Cut to remove.